Pakistan Air Force Academy Asghar Khan: History

+During 1979 the base was home to No. 2 Squadron which operated the Cessna T-37C Tweet.

+After fifty years of Jinnah's visit to the academy, a commemoration was held on 13 April 1997, where among other veterans, Asghar Khan also attended.

+Commandants/AOC

 Location

 Located in a basin 1050 feet above sea level, it is bounded on the south and west by the Kabul and Kalpani rivers, respectively.
 It is located in Risalpur in Nowshera District and is situated eight kilometers from the city (and district capital) of Nowshera; the famous Khyber Pass lies 90 kilometers to the north.
 The Risalpur Cantonment itself lies on high ground, some 30 feet above the surrounding area, with the oldest building dating from 1913 or 1914.

 Campus

 The academy campus is centered around the drill square.
-The Cadets' mess houses two dining halls for Wing No 1 and Wing No 2,the Sky Lounge, two conference rooms, a movie room and the internet facility.
+The Cadets' mess houses two dining halls for Wing No 1 and Wing No 2, the Sky Lounge, two conference rooms, a movie room and the internet facility.
 In the front of the mess, lies the red carpet which terminates at the Falcon's Hearth with five cadet blocks on either side of the red carpet to accommodate the cadets.
 The campus has a gymnasium, four football fields, four hockey fields, four tennis courts, a swimming pool, a polo ground, ten basketball courts, and an athletics field.
 The academy also features a Cadets' Mosque, the Hobbies' Club building, the Academy Auditorium, and the Academy Library.
 New training platforms such as the paradise point and KFC are also being included where mental exercises, MCP and various other activities are carried out.